Overheating of the

 - Improve the exchange of air (active cooling using fans):

 - Make sure that fresh air always flow in the direction of the components having the highest temperatures (CPU, graphics card, etc..), For example here's how the air flow should be (see image below)

-- Ensure that the air from the hot components is vented off the casing.
+- Make sure that the air from the hot components is vented off the chassis.

 - Use a Ventirad (Fan + Heater), it is more efficient, but quite noisy!